Home » DIY Tutorials » How To Install A Rain Barrel

 Step 7: Slide the diverter onto the downspout.

 The diverter comes apart in the center.
 Pull the two pieces apart and slide on the top part to the downspout.
-Then slide the bottom part on to the bottom of the downspout and connect the 2 pieces.
-You should have a snug fit and it should snap right into place.

 Install a rain barrel system for your home and save money and conserve your water supply.
 Simple step-by-step tutorial for installing a rain barrel. #ABlissfulNest